Dateline: Southern Ukraine

 That event made Odessa as one of the only viable options for escaping the country’s oppressive summer’s heat.
 (There’s also Mariupol on Azov Sea to the east, but it’s yet another mediocre Ukrainian 3rd-tier city and can’t compare to Odessa.)

 The entire former Soviet Union not only knows where Odessa is located, but they also have heard stories about the locals, Odessits (Одесситы).
+Not to mention Odessa has the hottest girls in all of Ukraine.

 Depending on who you ask in Ukraine (or other ex-Soviet Union countries), that person will have something to say about the locals, whether it’s positive or negative.